-Note: N quoted Thai constitution and described why the government must take care of Thai citizens' health universally including homeless.
+Note: N quoted the Thai constitution and described why the government must take care of Thai citizens' health universally including homeless.

-- 4) After several classes using scaffolding, students should be able to discuss topics that are complex and require greater explanation. - 5) Scaffolding promotes students to work in group and allows them to discuss enjoyably with group members.
+4) After several classes using scaffolding, students should be able to discuss topics that are complex and require greater explanation.

+5) Scaffolding promotes students to work in group and allows them to discuss enjoyably with group members.
 Students feel satisfied that they can share knowledge and experiences in the speaking classroom.
-The results from questionnaire revealed that 18 students (50.01%) strongly agreed that scaffolding promoted students to exchange ideas through classroom activities.
-In the same way 19 students (52.78%) agreed that scaffolding promoted them to share experiences and feelings to classmates. - 6) Scaffolding motivates students to feel more confident to speak English in the class as the evidence from the questionnaire showed that 19 students (52.78%) strongly agreed that scaffolding helped them to feel more confident to speak English better in an individual task. - 7) Scaffolding helps students improve their social skills since they have to adjust to work with others and learn to compromise when disagreements occur. - 8) Scaffolding motivates students to expand their knowledge, recall, and recycle the vocabulary they found while doing research to be used in the class.
-This helps improve the speaking contents of their group discussion as well.
+The results from the questionnaire revealed that 18 students (50.01%) strongly agreed that scaffolding promoted students to exchange ideas through classroom activities.
+In the same way, 19 students (52.78%) agreed that scaffolding promoted them to share experiences and feelings with classmates.

+6) Scaffolding motivates students to feel more confident to speak English in the class as the evidence from the questionnaire showed that 19 students (52.78%) strongly agreed that the scaffolding technique helped them to feel more confident in speaking English better in an individual task.

+7) Scaffolding helps students improve their social skills since they have to adjust to work with others and learn to compromise when disagreements occur.

+8) Scaffolding motivates students to expand their knowledge, recall, and recycle the vocabulary they found while researching in the class, which helps improve the speaking contents of their group discussion as well.